Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Large Neighbourhood Search

-Our model involves decisions, such as the opening of a pit, that are associated with capex costs.
-Adjusting the timing of when a pit is opened, or even if the pit is never opened, has the potential to achieve significant changes in NPV.
-In our model, binary variables, denoted \textit{pit triggers}, are associated with the opening of each pit (variables $wi^t_m)$.
+\textbf{Trigger} The choice of when, or if, to open a pit, incurring capex costs, is likely to have a significant impact on NPV.
+In our model, binary variables, denoted \textit{pit triggers}, are associated with the opening of each pit.
 We can associate each pit trigger variable with a subset of blocks.
 The scheduling of these blocks determines the timing of these decisions.
 Under the Trigger strategy, we do not form path-based neighbourhoods.
 Instead, we randomly select a trigger variable, and include its associated blocks in the neighbourhood being constructed.
 We repeat this process until we reach a desired neighbourhood size.